 Councillor Batts expressed that there was a positive and proactive approach from the District.

-Councillor Grant, before closing the meeting, mentioned that the intention was to keep the meeting set for 14 June 2021.
+meeting set for 14 June 2021.
 The tree planting policy will be an item at this meeting.
 Future meetings would reflect the Corporate Plan timetable.
 The meeting closed at 6.49 pm